 - Thai Inspired Chicken and Vegetable Detox Soup

 - Detox Carrot Soup

 Did you make this recipe?
 Please rate it and leave a comment below because I love hearing from you!
 You can also tag @anediblemosaic on social media.
 To stay up-to-date FOLLOW ME on Instagram, Twitter, and Facebook.
 Xoxo, Faith

 - 2 tablespoons olive oil

-- 2 cups low-sodium organic vegetable stock (or water), heated
+- 2 cups low-sodium organic vegetable broth or water

-- 1-2 tablespoons fresh lemon juice (start with less and add more to taste)
+- 1 to 3 tablespoons fresh lemon juice more or less to taste

 - Rinse the bok choy and trim off the stem ends.
 Slice the white parts into 1/4-inch strips and transfer them to a bowl.
 Chop the green parts into 1/2-inch pieces and transfer them to a separate bowl.

 - Heat the olive oil in a medium saucepan over medium-high heat.
 Once hot, add the white parts of the bok choy and cook 2 minutes, stirring occasionally.
 Then add the green parts of the bok choy and the garlic and cook 2 minutes more, stirring occasionally.